-A quorum of stockholders is necessary to hold a valid meeting.
-A quorum will be present if stockholders holding at least a majority of the outstanding shares are present at the Annual Meeting in person or represented by proxy.
-On the record date, there were 52,030,477 shares outstanding and entitled to vote.
-Thus, the holders of 26,015,240 shares must be present in person or represented by proxy at the Annual Meeting to have a quorum.
+A quorum of shareholders is necessary to hold a valid meeting.
+A quorum will be present if shareholders holding at least a majority of the outstanding shares are virtually present at the Annual Meeting or represented by proxy.
+On the record date, there were 51,375,030 shares outstanding and entitled to vote.
+Thus, the holders of 25,687,516 shares must be virtually present or represented by proxy at the Annual Meeting to have a quorum.

-Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the Annual Meeting.
+Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote online during the Annual Meeting.
 Proxies marked "Abstain" as well as broker non-votes will also be counted towards the quorum requirement.
-If there is no quorum, the holders of a majority of shares present at the Annual Meeting in person or represented by proxy, or the chairman of the Annual Meeting, may adjourn the Annual Meeting to another date.
+If there is no quorum, the holders of a majority of shares virtually present at the Annual Meeting or represented by proxy, or, if no shareholder is present, the chairman of the Annual Meeting, may adjourn the Annual Meeting to another date.